Learning how to potty train a puppy can be a challenge…. I know!

 Also, you have to consider how long your puppy can be left in the crate.
 You can never leave your puppy in a crate for longer than 2 hours.
 And if your puppy is from a small breed, then even shorter time, as their blatter of course also is smaller.
 As a general rule, dogs can be left alone depending on their age like this: Their age in months + 1 equals the hours.

 Your puppy will love you for making its crate into a nice place.
-So leave her favorite toy in there and reward her for going into and being in her crate.
-You can reward her with treats and lots and lots of praise.
+So leave her favorite toys in there and reward her with a treat or two and lots of praise for going into and being in her crate.
+This can help provide a safe place for your puppy that will be useful for many years even long after your dog is potty trained.

 It is crucial that you never use the crate as a punishment.
 It’s important that your puppy sees the crate as her den so she won’t want to soil it.
 It's also important that she enjoys being in the crate in all situations.
 This way you can easily use the crate as a place to have a time out.
 You might think this as punishing, but if your dog loves its crate it's much different in your dog's mind.